Sleepw4lker/TameMyCerts/user-guide/uc-esc1.md

 TameMyCerts can contain the damage done in such a case, and in even prevent the attack in many cases:

-- TameMyCerts can [enforce identity types](#subject-rules) and thus ensure that only definiec certificate fields are allowed to get issued.
+- TameMyCerts can [enforce identity types](#subject-rules) and thus ensure that only defined certificate fields are allowed to get issued.
 - TameMyCerts can [apply syntax rules](#subject-rules) to certificate requests and thus ensure that certificates only get issued if the certificate content matched defined naming conventions.
 - TameMyCerts can [map requested identities](#ds-mapping) back to the according object in Active Directory and apply rules bases on accont status, security group or organizational unit membership.